common name: velvetbean caterpillar

 Figure 4.
 Green form of a velvetbean caterpillar, Anticarsia gemmatalis (Hübner).
 Photograph by Lyle J. Buss, University of Florida.

 Figure 5.
-Last instar of a velvetbean caterpillar, Anticarsia gemmatalis (Hübner), newly molted.
+Last instar of a velvetbean caterpillar, Anticarsia gemmatalis (Hübner).
 Photograph by Lyle J. Buss, University of Florida.

-Pupa: The pupa of the velvetbean caterpillar is light green until it is about a day old, when it turns brown in color.
+Pupa: The pupa of the velvetbean caterpillar is light green until it is about a day old, when it turns brown.
 The pupa is smooth and averages 18 to 20 mm in length and 4 to 6 mm in width.
-It lies directly underneath the soil surface at a depth of about 2 cm in loose, frail earthen cells.
+It lies directly underneath the soil surface at a depth of about 2 cm in loose, earthen cells.
 Lee and Johnson (1990) found that pupae are found on and below the soil but never on the plant.
 The majority (84.5%) of the pupae was found less than 2 cm under the soil surface.
-The pupal stage usually lasts about seven days in late summer, and eleven days in early fall as weather becomes cooler the pupal stage is extended.
+The pupal stage usually lasts about seven days in late summer, and eleven days in early fall.

 Adult: The adult moth is variable in patterning and coloration with a wingspan of 30 to 38 mm.
-The forewings of the velvetbean caterpillar moth vary from ash gray, light yellowish-brown, or dark reddish brown.
+The forewings of the velvetbean caterpillar moth vary from ash gray to light yellowish-brown to dark reddish brown.
 The hind wings are light brown with a row of light colored spots near the margin.
 A dark diagonal line extends across both sets of wings when the wings are fully extended.